-- a) The Chief of Traffic or a head of traffic shall ensure that directives are disseminated to all Traffic law enforcement officer directly or indirectly affected by such directive; - b) Supervisors must ensure that all Traffic law enforcement officer receiving directives, acknowledge receipt and comprehension thereof in the manner and form prescribed; and - c) Supervisors are responsible for explaining and clarifying the special and general orders when they are issued.
+- a) The Chief of Traffic or a head of traffic shall ensure that directives are disseminated to all employees directly or indirectly affected by such directive. - b) Supervisors must ensure that all employees receiving directives, acknowledge receipt and comprehension thereof in the manner and form prescribed. - c) Supervisors are responsible for explaining and clarifying the special and general orders when they are issued.

-CHAPTER 3: EMPLOYMENT STANDARDS
+CHAPTER 3: STANDING ORDERS